PM Modi says Centre will repeal three new farm laws, urges protestors to return home

 The three laws that will be repealed are the Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, the Farmers Empowerment and Protection) Agreement on Price Assurance and farm Services Act, 2020, and the Essential Commodities (Amendment) Act, 2020.

+At Delhi’s Ghazipur border, which has been one of the sites of the farmers’ agitation, people raised slogans of “Kisan Ekta Zindabad” (long live farmers’ unity), ANI reported.

-Modi also announced that the government will set up a committee on agriculture, which will comprise representatives of the Union government, state governments, farmers, agricultural scientists and agricultural economists.
+Modi on Friday also announced that the government will set up a committee on agriculture, which will comprise representatives of the Union government, state governments, farmers, agricultural scientists and agricultural economists.

 He said that the committee will look into matters such as zero budget or natural farming, examining scientific ways of changing crop patterns and making the minimum support price more effective and transparent.